tom-jerr/tom-jerr/README.md

 👋 Hi, I’m Zhiyi Liu

-- 🎓 Computer Engineering student at the University of Electronic Science and Technology of China (UESTC) (Graduating in 2027)
+- 🎓 Master’s student in Computer Engineering at the University of Electronic Science and Technology of China (UESTC), expected graduation in 2027

 - ⚙️ Focused on CUDA programming, LLM inference acceleration, and systems-level performance optimization